 News

-I will be attending the World Congress of Environmental and Resource Economics in Portugal this June where I will present “The Pollution–Productivity Curve: Non-linear Effects and Adaptation in High-Pollution Environments.”
+I will be attending the World Congress of Environmental and Resource Economics in Portugal this June where I will present “The Pollution–Productivity Curve.”

 I will be attending the Agricultural and Applied Economics Association Annual Meeting in Kansas City this July where I will present on each of the following projects: “The Pollution–Productivity Curve”, “Monetary and Non-monetary Barriers to Accessing Environmental Public Benefit Programs”, and “Strengthening Women’s Livestock Cooperatives in Nepal with an Innovative Technology Bundle.”